servantboy/The-Revelation-Riddle/chapters/008_Pergamos_Daughter_of_Edom.md

 Where silver was purified under fire (Smyrna),
 brass is formed by intentional mixing (Pergamos).

-**Pergamos is the brass era:**
-no longer pure, no longer persecuted—
+**Pergamos is the brass era:** no longer pure, no longer persecuted—but blended.
-but blended.

 Pergamos is not fully apostate; rather, it is compromised — part faithful, part corrupted.